profullstack/smashlang/docs/language/destructuring.md

 # Destructuring and Spread Operator in SmashLang

 SmashLang supports modern JavaScript-like features such as destructuring assignments and the spread operator, making it easier to work with arrays and objects.
+These features help you write more concise and readable code.

 ## Destructuring Assignment